anusha2063/anusha2063/README.md

 ###  Support Me

-If you like what I’m doing, give my repositories a ⭐!
+If you like what I’m doing, give my repositories a star!
-It keeps me motivated to learn, create, and share more with you all.